 Stagecoach UK Bus Engineering Director Sam Greer said: “Stagecoach has long been at the heart of innovation within the bus industry and this is an exciting trial that will deliver the UK’s first fully autonomous single deck bus.
 We look forward to working with our partners on this project which we believe could, in time, help improve safety and efficiency within our depots, and over the longer term, help transform bus travel in the future.”

-Another step toward fully autonomous bus
+Another step toward fully autonomous bus for Stagecoach

 Jim Hutchinson, ceo of Fusion Processing said: “We’re delighted Stagecoach and Alexander Dennis have selected our CAVstar product, the sensor and control system that enables autonomous vehicles.
 CAVstar will offer increased safety and efficiency, and will be demonstrated in the Stagecoach trials later this year.”
 Ken Scott, Group Engineering Director at ADL, commented, “ADL is renowned for harnessing the latest technology solutions to enhance our products and services to benefit our customers, their passengers and the wider environment.
 We’re excited to be working with Stagecoach and Fusion Processing on this innovative project.
 In the first instance it will deliver real and demonstrable improvement to efficiency and safety in depots, while taking another significant step on our journey to bringing fully autonomous vehicles to market.”